Fall 2017 or Spring 2018

 The National Women’s Law Center (NWLC) seeks an energetic, detail-oriented intern to provide support to NWLC’s Engagement & Mobilization team.
-Interns would ideally be available full-time in the summer (May-August) and part-time in the fall (August-December).
+Interns would ideally be available part-time in the fall (August-December) or in the spring (January to May).
 Start and end dates are flexible.
 Please visit http://nwlc.org/jobs-at-nwlc/internships/ to learn more about the various internship programs offered by NWLC.

 For over 40 years, the National Women’s Law Center has expanded the possibilities for women and girls in our country.
 The Center uses the law in all its forms: getting new laws on the books; litigating ground-breaking lawsuits all the way to the Supreme Court; and educating the public about how to make the law and public policies work for women and their families.
 The Center’s experienced staff take on the issues that cut to the core of women’s and girls’ lives in education, employment, health and reproductive rights, and income security, with special priority given to the needs of low-income women and their families.